Program customization

 Details

-DescriptionWe talk about democracy all the time, usually in the negative, criticizing some idea, regime or action of our own government as "undemocratic" or even "anti-democratic".
+DescriptionWe talk about democracy all the time, usually in the negative, criticizing an idea, regime or action of our own government as "undemocratic" or even "anti-democratic".
 But what do we really mean by this?

 In this course, we'll take a closer look at the fundamental elements we generally ascribe to the ideal of democracy: sovereignty, freedom, equality and participation.
 We will trace the origins of these concepts in the Western political tradition and examine the extent to which they are complementary or, in some cases, contradictory.
 We will consider how these principles can be put into practice.
 Finally, we will also look at alternative ideals and regimes, and seek to understand the fundamental reasons why they differ from democratic regimes.